About NextNOW Fest

 NextNOW Fest’s programming, planning and operations seek to embody the following values:

 - Everyone is creative.
-Creativity doesn’t discriminate across race, gender identity, sexual orientation, age, socioeconomic status or field of study: Everyone has the inherent capacity and right to be creative.
+Creativity doesn’t discriminate across race, gender identity, sexual orientation, age, socioeconomic status, ability or field of study: Everyone has the inherent capacity and right to be creative.

 - Discovery is exciting.
 It’s worth taking the chance on something new, because you never know what you might end up loving.